Social Media Policy

 Limit On Number Of Posts

-Due to the large amount of Advisors and the high volume of traffic on our social media sites, we ask that you limit your posts to ONE post per WEEK on each social media page or group.
+Due to a large number of Advisors and the high volume of traffic on our social media sites, we ask that you limit your posts to ONE post per WEEK on each social media page or group.
 We reserve the right to take down any posts that violate this rule.

 Respect Copyright Laws